Right Arrow

 Burns, chemical exposure, respiratory issues, long-term health effects

-AI detects unauthorized lab entry, tracks PPE compliance, and sends instant alerts for spills or unsafe behaviors
+AI detects unauthorized lab entry, can monitor for PPE compliance, and sends real-time alerts for unsafe behaviors like running

 Workplace Violence/Physical Contact